enkidevs/curriculum/tech-interviews/tech-interviews-core/tech-interviews-overview/welcome-to-tech-interviews.md

 #### What you'll learn

-This Enki course will help you prep for a tech interview and land yur dream job.
+This Enki course will help you prep for a tech interview and land your dream job.

 > 💡 We cover best practices and advice to know about well before you start the actual interview process!

-The content has been reviewed by top software engineers and is optimized to teach you what matters, and fast.
+The content has been reviewed by top software engineers and is optimized to teach you what matters quickly.

 You'll learn: